solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

    ![The Deploy Best Model button](./images/014_DeployBestModel.png)

-2. You register the best model with the Azure Machine Learning model registry so that you can retrieve it later when you want to use it for scoring.
+2. You register the best model with the Azure Machine Learning Service model registry so that you can retrieve it later when you want to use it for scoring.
 Select **Register Model** link.
 Once the registration process has completed, the link will change to the text `Model has been registered`.

    ![Register Best Model](./images/015_RegisterModel.png)